CGNS/cgns.github.io/CGNS-ReST-site/source/doc/userguide.rst

    *Layout of CGNS file for simple Cartesian structured grid.*

-However, the user really does not need to know the full details of the tree-like structure in this case.
+However, in this case, the user does not need to know the full details of the tree-like structure.
 The API has automatically created a SIDS-compliant CGNS file!
 Now, the user can just as easily read the CGNS file using the API.
 The FORTRAN code segment used to read the CGNS file grid.cgns that we just created is given here: